AvikNayak22/ScreenRecorder/README.md

 5. Click the `Stop Recording` button to stop the recording and generate the video.
 6. The recorded video will be displayed on the page, and you can click the `Download Video` button to download it.

-## Contributing
-Contributions to the Screen Recorder project are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-> This README provides an overview of the project, its features, technologies used, instructions for getting started, and information about contributing.
-Remember to adjust the content based on your specific project and requirements.